-In addition to preparation for and attendance at regular and special meetings, our directors stay regularly informed on recent developments and current events affecting our business or industry through postings and other communications (from management, company advisors and other third party sources).
-They also participate in ad hoc meetings with management, special committees, certain meetings with investors and site visits to our stores from time to time.
+In addition to preparation for and attendance at regular and special meetings, our directors stay regularly informed on recent developments and current events affecting our business or industry through postings and other communications (from management, company advisors and other the party sources).
+They also participate in ad hoc meetings with investors and site visits to our stores from time to time.